brendanzab/moniker/README.md

 [gitter-badge]: https://badges.gitter.im/moniker-rs/moniker.svg
 [gitter-lobby]: https://gitter.im/moniker-rs/Lobby

-Keeping track of bound variables across nested scopes is actually a surprisingly hard and error-prone thing to implement when building new programming languages.
+Moniker aims to alleviate the error-prone boilerplate required to keep track of bound variables across nested scopes, making it easier to implement new programming languages and domain-specific languages in Rust.
-Moniker aims to alleviate this error-prone boilerplate by providing a set of generic types and traits for describing how variables are bound, that can then be used to automatically derive the corresponding name-handling code.

 ## Motivation